-Once caught in ruminating, it is very difficult to stop.
+Once caught in ruminating, it is challenging to stop.
 You can go to great lengths to alter your thinking.
 Excessive ruminating can be devastating and demoralizing to your ability to function appropriately and even to your life as a whole.

 9 Tips On How To Clear Ruminating Thoughts

-3. Connect with, assess and tune into the thoughts you have identified.
-Determine whether your thoughts are good (appropriate, factual, real, truthful) or bad (false, diluted, distorted, misleading and/or unrealistic).
+Assess and tune into the thoughts you have identified.
+Determine whether your thoughts are good (appropriate, factual, real, truthful) or harmful (bad, false, diluted, distorted, misleading and/or unrealistic).

-4. Slow down your thought stream by deepening your breathing and slowing your heart rate.
-Pick out the one most troubling thoughts that is the most false, diluted, distorted, misleading and/or unrealistic which you want to cancel and remove.
+Slow down your thought stream by deepening your breathing and slowing your heart rate.
+Pick out the one most troubling thoughts which are the most false, diluted, distorted, misleading and/or unrealistic which you want to cancel and remove.

-6. Erase the Negative Ruminating Thought.
-Then clear (remove or cancel) by imagining you are erasing it.
-Once the erasing is complete, you will have an empty space in your thought stream.
+Then clear (remove or cancel) the negative ruminating thought by imagining you are erasing it.
+Once you have deleted the negative thought and it is complete, you will have an empty space in your thought stream.

-Repeat the new thought 4 times out loud with strong feeling.
-Lastly, give the new thought permission to grow and start up your thought stream once completed.
+Repeat the new thought 4 times out loud with intense feeling.
+Lastly, give your new thought permission to grow and become strong.
+Once complete, start up your thought stream again.

-Why let yourself obsess by ruminating about what was and/or what might be when you are really only have now?
-The more you practice these tips the more skillful you will become, and your confidence, competence, and personal power will increase.
+Why let yourself obsess by ruminating about what was and/or what might be when you really only have today, now?
+The more you practice these tips, the more skillful you will become, and your confidence, competence, and personal power will increase.